TSummersLab/SMART_matlab/README.md

   * Run the section when the previous section is executed.
 You may also run it to update the initial heading estimate.
 8. Setup TCPIP info
   * Changes may be made.
-  * Run the section once when a new session of Matlab starts.
+  * Run the section once when a new session of MATLAB starts.
 Run again if changes to parameters in this section are made.
 9. Formation control gains
   * No changes necessary.
-  * Run the section once when a new session of Matlab starts.
+  * Run the section once when a new session of MATLAB starts.
 Run again if changes to the Spheros are made.
 10. Controlling Spheros
   * Changes may be made.
 Replace function by other test functions.
   * Run the section every time an experiment is to be performed.